mwydmuch/napkinXC/README.md

 print(precision_at_k(Y_test, Y_pred, k=1))
 ```

-More examples can be found under [`python/examples directory`](https://github.com/mwydmuch/napkinXC/tree/master/python/examples).
+More examples can be found under [`python/examples directory`](https://github.com/mwydmuch/napkinXC/tree/master/python/examples),
-napkinXC's documentation is available at [https://napkinxc.readthedocs.io](https://napkinxc.readthedocs.io).
+and napkinXC's documentation is available at [https://napkinxc.readthedocs.io](https://napkinxc.readthedocs.io).

 ## Executable

-napkinXC can also be used as executable to train and evaluate models using a data in LIBSVM format.
+napkinXC can also be used as executable to train and evaluate models using data in LIBSVM format.
 See [documentation](https://napkinxc.readthedocs.io/en/latest/exe_usage.html) for more details.

 ## References and acknowledgments

-This library implements methods from following papers (see `experiments` directory for scripts to replicate the results):
+This library implements methods from the following papers (see `experiments` directory for scripts to replicate the results):

 - [Probabilistic Label Trees for Extreme Multi-label Classification](https://arxiv.org/abs/2009.11218)
 - [Online probabilistic label trees](http://proceedings.mlr.press/v130/jasinska-kobus21a.html)